Orange Cove, California: Municipal government

 Orange Cove's local government includes an elected mayor, mayor pro tem, and a three-member city council.
-As of 2020, its current mayor is Victor P. Lopez.
-Lopez was mayor of Orange Cove for over three decades before being voted out of office in 2010.
+As of 2025, its current mayor is Diana Guerra Silva.
+A previous mayor, Victor P. Lopez, was mayor of Orange Cove for over three decades before being voted out of office in 2010.
 He was later elected to the city council in 2013 and re-elected as mayor in 2014 in what he claimed would be his last term in office, but he then went on to win re-election as mayor again in 2018.

 Police department

 The community of Orange Cove maintained its own police department for many years.
 In 1992 however, the city disbanded its police department, due to an inadequate budget and began contracting with the Fresno County Sheriff's Department for police services.

 As of December 16, 2009, the city restarted its police department.
 Frank Steenport was the Chief.
 Later, Marty Rivera became the Chief of Police.